MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/connection-object-ado.md

     > [!NOTE]
-    > <P>To execute a query without using a Command object, pass a query string to the <STRONG>Execute</STRONG> method of a <STRONG>Connection</STRONG> object.
-However, a <A href="command-object-ado.md">Command</A> object is required when you want to persist the command text and re-execute it, or use query parameters.</P>
+    > To execute a query without using a Command object, pass a query string to the **Execute** method of a **Connection** object.
+However, a [Command](command-object-ado.md) object is required when you want to persist the command text and re-execute it, or use query parameters.

   - Manage transactions on the open connection, including nested transactions if the provider supports them, with the [BeginTrans](begintrans-committrans-and-rollbacktrans-methods-ado.md), [CommitTrans](begintrans-committrans-and-rollbacktrans-methods-ado.md), and [RollbackTrans](begintrans-committrans-and-rollbacktrans-methods-ado.md) methods and the [Attributes](attributes-property-ado.md) property.